zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/RNA_Extraction/RNA_Extraction.md

         70 hrs (Adults)
         ```

+    **Alternatively,** can chunk 3-6 x 10 cm plates and bleach gravid population (continue with D8 above).

     **For mixed population,** can chunk 3-6 x 10 cm plates and monitor until intended developmental milestone(s) are reached.

 2. When plates are ready, wash worms off of plates with M9 and pool by strain into nearly-filled 15 mL tubes of M9.